Dhaulagiri Circuit trek

 Itinerary

 In the morning we take the flight to the lakeside town of Pokhara.
 The view of the Himalayas from the right side of the plane is spectacular.
-After checking to the hotel you have the rest of the day at leisure to explore Pokhara.
+After checking into the hotel you have the rest of the day at leisure to explore Pokhara.
 In the evening the group will meet for a meal together at one of the excellent restaurants near the hotel.

 In the morning we drive via Beni to Darbang village.
 We should arrive in Darbang in the early afternoon where we meet the rest of our trek crew.
 After Darbang we cross the suspension bridge and soon after start the climb to Dharapani.
 Gurung and Chettri people live in this village.
 If the weather is clear you will get your first view of Dhaulagiri massif to the north.